A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### Party Level and Target Allocation of Treasure

-- Lvl 7: Party should be close to 8th level at start of the book
+- Level 7: Party should be close to 8th level at start of the book
-- Lvl 8: After first encounter with the Grauls
+- Level 8: After first encounter with the Grauls
-- Lvl 9: Midway through Fort Rannick
+- Level 9: Midway through Fort Rannick
-- Lvl 10: Near end of Skull's Crossing
+- Level 10: Near end of Skull's Crossing
+- Level 11: Party should be close to level 11 at the end of the book.

+Target for this book is therefore 3000 level adjusted XP

 Level | Total gp | Permanent Items         | Consumables                        | Cash    | Part
 ------|----------|-------------------------|------------------------------------|---------|-----